dylanrees/citizen-science/README.md

 ## questions and knowledge gaps:

 * Ethics in research are often overseen by federal agencies or institutional review boards (IRBs).
 Is there a bottom-up, citizen-driven alternative to this?
+* How can we organize this information better?

 ## How do I contribute to this list?